Mindbowser/medplum/packages/docs/docs/bots/external-function.md

 For more details, see the [Config Settings](/docs/self-hosting/config-settings) guide.

+Before deploying your first Bot, make sure you have deployed bot layer to make your AWS Lambdas work.

 ## Configure the bot

 After the `botCustomFunctionsEnabled` config setting is set to `true`, the server will look for a FHIR Identifier with system `https://medplum.com/bot-external-function-id` for the AWS Lambda function name.